-The modules are assessed by means of tests, examinations, and group and individual assignments - in writing and orally.
+Assessment is done per module as explained in the framework of each individual module.
 The thesis in the taught option (programme code 12569 - 889) contributes 55% to the final mark.
 The thesis consists of a research project and at least one publishable article, and is assessed according to the regulations of Stellenbosch University for Master's theses.

-Programme Co-ordinator: Dr DJ du Plessis Tel: 021 808 3104 E-mail: ddp@sun.ac.za
+Programme Leader: Dr DJ du Plessis Tel: 021 808 3104 E-mail: ddp@sun.ac.za